nio-blocks/counter/docs/resettable_counter.md

 Inputs
 ------
 - **count**: Any list of signals that should be counted
 - **reset**: Signals to trigger a reset of the cumulative count.
 The signals must have the necessary group information on them in order to reset the proper group.
+If no group evaluation is made, all groups will be reset.

 Outputs
 -------